ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 ## What about licenses which only allow non-commercial use?

 If you've seen Creative Commons licenses, you may have come across its "non-commercial" versions [CC-BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) and [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/), which state that "You may not use the material for commercial purposes", where a "commercial purpose" is defined as one "primarily intended for or directed towards commercial advantage or monetary compensation".
-The word "primarily" was [intentionally included](https://wiki.creativecommons.org/wiki/NonCommercial_interpretation) to make this flexible, but it also feels a bit ambiguous to me when we're talking about open hardware.
+The word "primarily" was [intentionally included](https://wiki.creativecommons.org/wiki/NonCommercial_interpretation) to make this license flexible, but it also feels a bit ambiguous to me when we're talking about open hardware.
 For example, if a person with a 3-D printer prints a design as part of a COVID-19 response, and accepts money just to cover the cost of filament but not to make a profit, is that primarily intended for monetary compensation, or is it primarily intended for COVID-19 response?
-I think there's some legal ambiguity here and I personally would argue that this scenario is fine; but as [Andre Maia Chagas](https://amchagas.github.io/) described to me in an email discussion, the [Glia project](https://glia.org/) faced barriers to distributing non-commercial-licensed Prusa face shields to hospitals in Canada for this exact issue, and they had to create a new design as a workaround, which wasted precious time.
+I think there's some legal ambiguity here and I personally would argue that this scenario is allowed by the license; but as [Andre Maia Chagas](https://amchagas.github.io/) described to me in an email discussion, the [Glia project](https://glia.org/) faced barriers to distributing non-commercial-licensed Prusa face shields to hospitals in Canada for this exact issue, and they had to create a new design as a workaround, which wasted precious time.
 So it's important to think about what your priorities are for licensing, and also to be aware of how ambiguous license text (whether intentional or unintentional) may help or hinder your goals.

 While general noncommercial licenses exist for software, I am not aware of any for hardware.

-If your concern is about your work being taken and used by a corporation without giving back to the community, you could consider using a reciprocal license instead of a noncommercial license, e.g. the Mozilla Foundation's use of the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/), Qt's use of [dual-licensing under GPL and commercial licenses](https://www.qt.io/licensing/), or MongoDB's use of the [Server Side Public License](https://www.mongodb.com/licensing/server-side-public-license).
+If your concern is about a corporation taking and using your project's work without giving back to the community, you could consider using a reciprocal license instead of a noncommercial license, e.g. the Mozilla Foundation's use of the [Mozilla Public License](https://www.mozilla.org/en-US/MPL/), Qt's use of [dual-licensing under GPL and commercial licenses](https://www.qt.io/licensing/), or MongoDB's use of the [Server Side Public License](https://www.mongodb.com/licensing/server-side-public-license).

 ## Do non-commercial licenses count as open-source licenses?